Microsoft’s Rule Engines

 If you asked me to summarize differences for a rules specialist, my comments would be along the following lines:

-• MS BRE is part of a BizTalk Server, which is a business-oriented server package, while WF Rules is part of the free .NET Framework.
+• MS BRE is part of a BizTalk Server, which is a business-oriented server package, while WF Rules is part of the free .NET Framework which is more developer-oriented.
 (MS BRE may be used standalone outside of BizTalk, but is only licensed with BizTalk.)
-Both engines provide forward chaining evaluation.
-WF Rules also provides the option for sequential evaluation.
+Both engines provide forward chaining execution.
+WF Rules also provides the option for sequential execution.

 • MS BRE rules are typically authored in the Rules Composer, while WF Rules are typically authored in Visual Studio.
 There are partners that provide a more BRMS-like authoring environment.
 MS BRE has features such as vocabularies and a respository, and is therefore closer to what Gartner defines as a BRMS.

 • MS BRE implements the Rete algorithm, while WF Rules does not.
-MS BRE implements a greedy evaluation strategy, while WF Rules implements a lazy evaluation strategy.
+MS BRE uses eager evaluation, while WF Rules uses lazy evaluation.
 The performance profiles are accordingly different – WF “first hit” execution being faster, for example.

 • WF does not have assert/retract keywords or a Working Memory, while MS BRE does – so WF Rules requires all objects to be reachable from a common root object (this).
 (In WF Rules, support for multiple instances is achieved through forward chaining.)
 WF Rules supports “Else”, while MS BRE does not.
 MS BRE has some known restrictions around negation-as-failure.
 MS BRE has special handling for XML and DB fact types.